sen-tou/stvbyr-tech/content/blog/use-multiple-obsidian.md-config-folders-with-git.md

 This is the `.gitignore` file that we will be using.
 It excludes the trash folder from Obsidian and the `.obsidian` config folder.

-We exclude the last one because Obsidian autogenerates it for any vault.
+We exclude the last one because Obsidian auto generates it for any vault.
 But since we will be using a specific config folder we don't need the default folder.

 Create that file and check it in.